 d.
 Arbitrary Arrest or Detention

-The constitution permits the PNC to hold a person for 72 hours before delivering the suspect to court, after which the judge may order detention for an additional 72 hours to determine if an investigation is warranted.
+The law permits release on bail for detainees who are unlikely to flee or whose release would not impede the investigation of the case.
+The bail system functioned adequately in most cases.
+The courts generally enforced a ruling that interrogation without the presence of counsel is coercive and that evidence obtained in such a manner is inadmissible.
+As a result, PNC authorities typically delayed questioning until a public defender or an attorney arrived.
+Detainees normally had access to counsel of their choice or to an attorney provided by the state.
+The constitution permits the PNC to hold suspects for 72 hours before presenting them to court, after which the judge may order detention for an additional 72 hours to determine if an investigation is warranted.
 The law allows up to six months for investigation of serious crimes before requiring either a trial or dismissal of the case.
 In exceptionally complicated cases, the prosecutor may ask an appeals court to extend the deadline for three or six months, depending on the seriousness of the crime.
-Many cases were not completed within the legally prescribed period.
+Many cases continued beyond the legally prescribed period.

 e.
 Denial of Fair Public Trial